 - Moisture meters that can not only tell us if we actually need water but also forecast for the next day or so as well.

 - New technology that can change the physical properties of water to provide us with a more consistent and uniform soil drenching effect compared to using untreated water.

 The irrigation system is constantly maintained and adjusted (newer nozzles, changing of arcs and distribution on a per head basis.)
-We consistently strive to apply the least amount of water possible to maintain a healthy stand of turf.
+We consistently strive to apply the least amount of water possible to maintain a healthy standard of turf.
 Trying to grow and maintain a healthy and durable turf eventually requires less input and is more environmentally compliant.